Market, Yacht Club & the Holy Grail in Valencia Spain

 As we wandered around Valencia, we stopped for a drink because Jason didn’t want to have lunch.
 I am always up for eating, especially in a place known for great food.

 He ordered apricot juice.
 In the States, little cafes don’t have apricot juice.
-The small cafe didn’t understand, and the waiters were so disappointed they couldn’t help.
-Jason eventually gave up after 20 minutes of trying.
+The small cafe didn’t understand a word that he was saying.
+The waiters were so disappointed they couldn’t help.
+Jason eventually gave up after 20 minutes of trying to order apricot juice and paly charades with three waiters.
 They didn’t know what he wanted, and he couldn’t say it in Spanish.

 Travel tip: If you have a favorite thing to drink, learn how to say it in the language of the country, so you don’t become an ugly tourist.